tjper/teleport/design.md

 ##### Streaming Output

+The **grandchild** process will be writing its stdout and stderr to a log file in `/var/log/jobworker`.

-Streaming output will involve reading a log file from `/var/log/jobworker` in chunks and writing it to the client until the client ends the stream.
+Streaming output will involve reading this log file from `/var/log/jobworker` in chunks and writing it to the client until the client ends the stream or the job is no longer running.

 ###### Implementation